Scroll to content

 10. Attend to pupils’ personal needs including toileting, hygiene, dressing and eating, as well as help with social, welfare and health matters, reporting problems to the teacher as appropriate.
 Physically assist pupils in activities (may involve lifting, where mobility is an issue)

-Special Education Needs Personal Care Support Workers at this level may also undertake some or all of the following:
+Special Education Needs Personal Care Support Workers at this level

 1. Administer medication in accordance with an agreed plan under direction of healthcare practitioner and following appropriate training